Repox/swipbox-api-php/README.md

 <a name="manual"></a>
 ### Manual installation

-Unpack `src/Swipbox/` into a folder and include the files for use.
+Download the latest [stable tag](https://github.com/Repox/swipbox-api-php/archive/1.1.2.zip) and unpack `src/` into a folder and include the files for use.

 	<?php
 	include 'Swipbox/Client.php';